Knowing when to remove the Nuna infant insert boosts comfort and safety—do it around 6 months or once your baby sits up unassisted.

 What factors should I consider when deciding to remove the Nuna infant insert?

 When determining the right time to remove the Nuna infant insert, several factors come into play.
-First, observe your baby’s developmental milestones, particularly head control and the ability to sit unassisted.
-Typically, these skills develop around 4 to 6 months of age.
+First, observe your baby’s developmental milestones, particularly head control and the ability to sit unassisted—skills that usually develop around 4 to 6 months.
+Additionally, consider your baby’s weight; most Nuna inserts must come out once your little one hits 11 lb / 5 kg.
+Finally, watch for comfort cues: squirming or pushing against the insert often means your baby is ready for more space.

 How does the Nuna infant insert enhance safety for newborns?